Scarabaeidae: Description

 The C-shaped larvae, called grubs, are pale yellow or white.
 Most adult beetles are nocturnal, although the flower chafers (Cetoniinae) and many leaf chafers (Rutelinae) are active during the day.
 The grubs mostly live underground or under debris, so are not exposed to sunlight.
 Many scarabs are scavengers that recycle dung, carrion, or decaying plant material.
-Others, such as the Japanese beetle, are plant-eaters.
+Others, such as the Japanese beetle, are plant-eaters, wreaking havoc on various crops and vegetation.

 Some of the well-known beetles from the Scarabaeidae are Japanese beetles, dung beetles, June beetles, rose chafers (Australian, European, and North American), rhinoceros beetles, Hercules beetles and Goliath beetles.

 Several members of this family have structurally coloured shells which act as left-handed circular polarisers; this was the first-discovered example of circular polarization in nature.

 Ancient Egypt

 In Ancient Egypt, the dung beetle now known as Scarabaeus sacer (formerly Ateuchus sacer) was revered as sacred.
 Egyptian amulets representing the sacred scarab beetles were traded throughout the Mediterranean world.